sbhaumik22/fb_medical_api_automation/README.md

 ## 📋 Overview

-This project is a robust API automation testing framework for the EB Medical application.
+This project is a robust API automation testing framework for the FV Medical application.
 It demonstrates a comprehensive approach to API testing using industry-standard tools and best practices.
 The framework follows BDD (Behavior-Driven Development) principles with Cucumber to create human-readable test specifications that serve as living documentation.

 ## 🛠️ Technologies & Tools